barsoom/gridlook/README.md

 Don't forget to both configure and enable the app.

+Hit "Select all" if you want all events.
+Enable batch event notifications.

 The URL you configure should be something like `https://alibaba:sesame@my-gridlook.herokuapp.com/events`.
 Make sure to use your own values for HTTP auth username, password, and the Heroku app name.

 As long as you use Heroku, you get https for free.
 If you use your own domain, you need to [set stuff up](https://devcenter.heroku.com/articles/ssl).